CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README-technical.md

 task histology test f-score: 0.8184,0.4192
 ```

-### Inference on test dataset:
+### Inference on Test Dataset
-To test the trained model in inference, first download the trained model by running this (script) [./data_utils/download_model.py].
+To test the trained model in inference:
+1. Download the trained model by running the script (download_model.py)[./data_utils/download_model.py].

-Then run the script (mt_cnn_infer.py)[mt_cnn_infer.py] which performs the following:
+2. Run the script (mt_cnn_infer.py)[mt_cnn_infer.py] which performs the following:
-* Performs inference on the test dataset
+   * Performs inference on the test dataset.
-* Reports the micro, macro F1 scores of the model on the test dataset
+   * Reports the micro, macro F1 scores of the model on the test dataset.

+Here is example output from running the script:

 ```bash
    python mt_cnn_infer.py